General diffraction properties of aperiodic slit arrays: Introduction

 Light diffraction by periodic media has been studied for almost two and a half centuries.
 In 1785, F. Hopkinson observed the interference pattern produced by a lamp's light when it passed through a silk handkerchief.
 The phenomenon was later studied by his friend, the astronomer D. Rittenhouse, who then created his own diffraction grating \cite{Rittenhouse:1786}.
 Periodic gratings are well understood and widely utilised in various technologies, including laser pulse compression, optical material structuring, and laser linewidth control \cite{Bonod:2016}.
 In particular, gratings consisting of equally spaced apertures have interesting applications in areas such as spectrometry \cite{Kong:01}, optical communication \cite{Duarte:2011}, and interferometry \cite{Kawashima:20}.

 In contrast, diffraction by aperiodic gratings remains less explored.
 Prior studies have examined their ability to deflect light \cite{Das:2013}, their potential for measuring the radii of Gaussian beams \cite{Mata-Mendez:08}, the focusing properties of chirped gratings \cite{Sanchez-Brea:16}, the potential advantages of Fibonacci gratings in image-forming devices \cite{Verma:2014}, as well as the self-imaging capacities of fractal \cite{Teng:2014,Wang:14} and quasiperiodic \cite{Zhang:13} gratings.
+Aperiodic gratings have also been employed in the generation of achromatic \cite{Yuan:17} and single-photon \cite{Yuan:16} super-oscillations.
 X-ray diffraction by aperiodic solids such as quasicrystals, which present long-range order without translational symmetry, has also been a subject of considerable interest in crystallography \cite{Grimm:2015,Strzalka:2016}.
 For instance, previous studies have investigated wave dynamics in photonic quasicrystals \cite{Freedman:2006}, the optical properties of deterministic aperiodic nanostructures \cite{DalN:2012}, and light transmission through self-similar aperiodic structures \cite{Zotov:2010}.

 In Ref. \cite{Maia:22}, we investigated the correspondence between the far-field diffraction pattern of certain aperiodic gratings and the revival phenomena in quantum systems.
 The properties of these gratings motivated the present work, in which we conduct a more thorough investigation of the far-field diffraction behaviour of a broader set of aperiodic slit gratings.
 Under certain conditions, their Fraunhofer intensity patterns exhibit quasiperiodic oscillations at different distance scales.
 We examine these conditions and investigate the possibility of suppressing the side maxima with the sinc function that arises from the Fourier transform of individual slits.
 Interestingly, we find that achieving such suppression would require part of the slit array to merge into a single aperture.
 Our theoretical predictions are supported by experimental results.